Home

 This is how to do a basic jump squat with just your body-weight.
 As well as developing explosive leg strength, it's an excellent plyometric exercise for increasing explosive muscle contraction in the legs.

-How to do Them Right...
+How To Do Them Right...

 • Have your feet spread shoulder width, feet pointing slightly out.